Funding Your Way

 Understand/Create Your Budget

-All costs below are estimated and subject to change depending on dates, airlines, hotels, and other factors.
-Our biggest tip is to book EARLY when possible to get the best possible rates!
+Registration costs will increase over time.
+Our biggest tip is to register EARLY when possible to get the best possible rates!

 3 Steps to Save